 Collecting form data from site visitors

-The form mapping function is an important feature that lets marketers capture data submitted by visitors through forms and silently stores that data inside submitter profiles (anonymous or not), regardless of the initial purpose of the form.
-Correctly used, in conjunction with personalization, this feature enables marketers to put in place a powerful and efficient strategy of progressive profile nurturing by collecting reliable, meaningful, relevant and reusable data.
+Form mapping lets you capture data submitted by visitors through forms and silently stores that data inside submitter profiles (anonymous or not), regardless of the initial purpose of the form.
+Correctly used, in conjunction with personalization, form mapping enables you to employ a strategy of progressive profile nurturing by collecting reliable, meaningful, relevant and reusable data.

-A form map is defined by a name, the path to the page, which contains the form, the form identifier (name or ID), and instructions on how to treat each field of the form, when the form is submitted.
+A form mapping is defined by a name, path to the page which contains the form, the form identifier (name or ID), and instructions on how to treat each field of the form when the form is submitted.

-Form mapping is a process by which a marketer defines that some fields in a form should be captured by Marketing Factory and inserted into the visitor profile.
-Of course, the visitor is the one who submits the said form.
+Form mapping is a process by which a marketer defines that some fields in a form should be captured by jExperience and inserted into the visitor profile.
+Of course, the visitor is the one who submits the form.

-Form mapping has been developed to work with most forms as soon as they are included in a Digital Experience Manager page, whether this is a html static form, a form built with Form Factory, and even if the form has been developed on a third-party platform.
-Only two constraints need to be fulfilled for your form to be compatible with the form mapping:
+Form mapping has been developed to work with most forms as soon as they are included in a Jahia page, whether this is a HTML static form, a form built with Forms, and even if the form has been developed on a third-party platform.
+Only two constraints need to be fulfilled for your form to be compatible with the form mapping the:

-- the submit event has to be propagated and no js code blocking this propagation should be executed
+- Submit event has to be propagated and no JS code blocking this propagation should be executed

-- the form must be displayed on the page load or in the next 5s following the page load.
+- Form must be displayed on the page load or in the next seconds following the page load.

 The creation of the form mapping is a multi-step process that starts by identifying the form that must be mapped, then by declaring the mapping between the form fields and the profile fields.
 To avoid mistakes, and because each operation is based on previously provided information, each step appears in the page once the previous step is completed.